 Rich media websites are nothing new—these tools have been implemented in various clunky ways since the early days of the Internet—but HTML5 should allow for a much smoother implementation of media by offering markup tags that insert media directly in the code.
 Such practices could bypass the use of plugins like Adobe Flash Player and QuickTime, delivering media more quickly to viewers without requiring them to stop and agree to the installation of software.

 HTML5-compliant browsers will be able to determine the geographical location of a user.
 Many websites already implement this functionality, and mobile phone users are accustomed to geolocation through services like “checking in,” but geolocation implemented into browsers through HTML5 means that the feature will not be dependent on a specific plugin or tool offered by a developer.
 The most significant consequence for businesses is that search engines can determine a user’s location and display helpful results from local businesses when they perform a specific search for products or services.

 3. INCREASED MOBILE PHONE COMPATIBILITY

 Many elements of HTML5 are already recognized by browsers and are being used today.
 To check how well your browser uses HTML5, visit The HTML5 Test and consider upgrading—it makes life much easier for web developers!
-If you’d like to talk more about web design and you’re in the New Orleans area, don’t hesitate to get in touch with Red Room Advertising New Orleans (NOLA)!
+If you’d like to talk more about web design and you’re in the New Orleans area, we'd love to hear from you at Red Room Advertising New Orleans.